1. The Automation Imperative#

 style C fill:#ffffcc

-• People: Automation lives or dies based on the people who design, build, and operate it.
+- People: Automation lives or dies based on the people who design, build, and operate it.
 Understand their needs.
 Empower them through training and collaboration.

-• Process: Organizational alignment matters.
+- Process: Organizational alignment matters.
 Link automation outcomes to measurable value: cost reduction, faster delivery, improved reliability.

-• Technology: Tools exist.
+- Technology: Tools exist.
 The challenge is picking the right ones and integrating them within a sound architecture.

+Balance these three, and automation becomes an organizational capability, not just a technical project.
 Change is iterative.
 Progress comes one step at a time.
-You’ll face the classic ‘buy versus build’ dilemma repeatedly: we tackle that throughout the book.
+You will face the classic buy-versus-build dilemma repeatedly: we tackle it throughout the book.

 1.3.
 What the reality looks like#